 Studies indicate that between 30-50% of falls are due to environmental factors that affect an individual due to age, while 20% are due to falls that a healthy adult would suffer from.
 Because older adults lack the balance or right mechanisms for stopping a fall, they are more prone to accidents from extrinsic factors than a healthy, younger adult.

 There is a wide range of intrinsic factors that add to fall risk in the elderly from medication to medical conditions.
 Some of them may be congenital while others may be psychological.
 This appears to be the largest group of factors.

 As previously mentioned, as a person ages, they are more likely to fall.
 Gender also plays a part in one age.
 While younger adults’ percentages are nearly evenly matched, older women are far more likely to fall and suffer from fractures, as opposed to their male counterparts.

 Certain medications have side effects such as dizziness, which can lead to an increased risk of falling.
 For instance, benzodiazepine can increase your fall risk by 44%, as well as increasing the likelihood of night falls and hip fractures.
-Risk of a fall is increased as well, when a person is prescribed more than 4 medicines, regardless of the medicines prescribed.
+The risk of a fall is increased as well, when a person is prescribed more than 4 medicines, regardless of the medicines prescribed.

 In addition to this, a number of medical conditions themselves can cause fall risk to be increased.
 Conditions like arthritis, diabetes, and pulmonary disease, to name a few, all can cause an increased risk of a fall.
 Dizziness, which is often a side effect of medicine and connected to a variety of medical conditions, is a common reason for elderly adults to fall.
 Some conditions such as epilepsy or low blood pressure may also cause a person to fall as a symptom of the underlying condition such as fitting or fainting.